1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 2. 1955 TDR FS-801 (Tripled Die Reverse — Proof Only)

-Since this is a Proof-only variety, the grade of the coin (on the standard PR60–PR70 scale) and the degree of Cameo or Deep Cameo contrast both significantly impact its value.
-PR67 CAM and above examples are especially sought-after.
+Since it’s proof-only, both the grade (PR60–PR70 scale) and the degree of Cameo or Deep Cameo contrast affect value significantly.
+PR67 CAM and above examples are especially sought-after by registry set collectors.

 1955 TDR FS-801 Price/Grade Chart